Healthy Sexual Function

 5. It sometimes hurts when I have sex.

 Almost all individuals experience pain with sex at some point in their life.
 For women, some common causes of pain include insufficient lubrication – the vagina is not wet enough to be able to handle the insertion of the penis or finger.
+Using lubrication can help with this problem.
 A local condition, such as a yeast infection, may become irritated by the penis or a finger also causing discomfort.
+Treat any yeast infections before engaging in sexual activity.
 Sometimes spermicides cause irritation.
-A tightness around the vaginal opening may be caused by tension or lack of arousal.
+A tightness around the vaginal opening may be a source of pain as well, and can be caused by tension or lack of arousal.

 During or around ovulation, the area surrounding the ovaries may be sensitive causing painful intercourse.
 A pain deep in the pelvis could also be caused by several physical reasons, such as endometriosis, cysts on the ovaries or an infection in the cervix, uterus or fallopian tube.
 All of the conditions listed above are treatable.

-There is a condition called vaginismus, the involuntary tightening of vaginal muscles near the opening, that makes any form of penetration difficult or impossible.
+Also, there is a condition called vaginismus, the involuntary tightening of vaginal muscles near the opening that makes any form of penetration difficult or impossible.
 Such a condition is usually a physical response to a fear of penetration and is treatable.